Natural rubber

 Rubber, also called India rubber, latex, Amazonian rubber, caucho, or caoutchouc, as initially produced, consists of polymers of the organic compound isoprene, with minor impurities of other organic compounds.
-Thailand, Malaysia, and Indonesia are three of the leading rubber producers.

 Types of polyisoprene that are used as natural rubbers are classified as elastomers.

-Currently, rubber is harvested mainly in the form of the latex from the rubber tree (Hevea brasiliensis) or others.
+Currently, rubber is harvested mainly in the form of the latex from the Pará rubber tree (Hevea brasiliensis) or others.
 The latex is a sticky, milky and white colloid drawn off by making incisions in the bark and collecting the fluid in vessels in a process called "tapping".
-The latex then is refined into the rubber that is ready for commercial processing.
-In major areas, latex is allowed to coagulate in the collection cup.
-The coagulated lumps are collected and processed into dry forms for sale.
+Manufacturers refine this latex into the rubber that is ready for commercial processing.

 Natural rubber is used extensively in many applications and products, either alone or in combination with other materials.
-In most of its useful forms, it has a large stretch ratio and high resilience and also is water-proof.
+In most of its useful forms, it has a large stretch ratio and high resilience and also is buoyant and water-proof.
 Industrial demand for rubber-like materials began to outstrip natural rubber supplies by the end of the 19th century, leading to the synthesis of synthetic rubber in 1909 by chemical means.
+Thailand, Malaysia, Indonesia, and Cambodia are four of the leading rubber producers.

 Varieties

 Amazonian rubber tree (Hevea brasiliensis)

 The major commercial source of natural rubber latex is the Amazonian rubber tree (Hevea brasiliensis), a member of the spurge family, Euphorbiaceae.
-Once native to Brazil, the species is not pan-tropical.
+Once native to Brazil, the species is now pan-tropical.
 This species is preferred because it grows well under cultivation.
 A properly managed tree responds to wounding by producing more latex for several years.

 Congo rubber (Landolphia owariensis and L. spp.)

-Congo rubber, formerly a major source of rubber, came from vines in the genus Landolphia (L. kirkii, L. heudelotis, and L. owariensis).
+Congo rubber, formerly a major source of rubber, which motivated the atrocities in the Congo Free State, came from vines in the genus Landolphia (L. kirkii, L. heudelotis, and L. owariensis).

 Dandelion

 Dandelion milk contains latex.
 The latex exhibits the same quality as the natural rubber from rubber trees.
 In the wild types of dandelion, latex content is low and varies greatly.
 In Nazi Germany, research projects tried to use dandelions as a base for rubber production, but failed.
-In 2013, by inhibiting one key enzyme and using modern cultivation methods and optimization techniques, scientists in the Fraunhofer Institute for Molecular Biology and Applied Ecology (IME) in Germany developed a cultivar of the Kazakh dandelion (Taraxacum kok-saghyz) that is suitable for commercial production of natural rubber.
+In 2013, by inhibiting one key enzyme and using modern cultivation methods and optimization techniques, scientists in the Fraunhofer Institute for Molecular Biology and Applied Ecology (IME) in Germany developed a cultivar of the Kazakh dandelion (Taraxacum kok-saghyz) that seems suitable for commercial production of natural rubber.
 In collaboration with Continental Tires, IME began a pilot facility.